solcomining/isd-reporter/README.md

 | AnyNameHere3        | Discord webhook URL.
 Any name and number of servers will work.  |

 ### Caveats
-1. Be very careful with the `galaxy_id` value in `isdreporter.py`.
+1. Be careful with the `galaxy_id` value.
 You don't want to submit to the wrong galaxy.
 2. `isdreporter.py` does not mark expired spawns as unavailable.
 3. `isdreporter.py` processes .mail files sequentially, and submits new spawns as it finds them.
 A new spawn is one that is found in a .mail file but not in the GH data export.
-4. Get permission from your server admin before using Auto-It to automate keyboard and mouse control.
-I'm not responsible if you get banned.

-### Ingame config if using Auto-It
-1. The "Choose survey tool" window must be positioned top right corner.
-Sized as narrow and short as possible at 1080p.
-2. The "Choose planet" window must be positioned top right corner.
-Sized as narrow and tall as possible at 1080p.
-3. The stack of ISD droids must not move around in the inventory.
-Sorting inventory by type is helpful..

 ### Auto-It config
 Using Auto-It is optional.
 Download is available from: https://www.autoitscript.com/site/autoit/downloads/